helooo43/hello-world/fileshare.md

 - the file name with the extension
 - wait for the output"done" and share another file!
 ___
-coming soon!
+NEW FEATURES!
 --
-the ability to have multiple connections with sevral pcs and share files between one server and sevral client pcs at super high speeds with the option to send specific files to specific pcs while keeping all the contections
+the ability to have multiple connections with sevral pcs and share files between one server and sevral client at super high speeds with the option to send specific files to specific pcs while keeping all the contections